 After walking through the hot and humid rainforest, I had finally reached the last, long footbridge.
-Just ahead of me lay the Devil’s Throat.
+Ahead of me lay the Devil’s Throat.
 I could hear its steady roar.
 The closer I got, the louder it became.

-I inched forward to the edge of the footbridge and peered over the balcony to catch sight of this massive waterfall.
-Mist from the tumbling water rose into the air.
-I was drenched within minutes.
+I inched forward to the edge of the footbridge.
+Peering over the balcony, I caught sight of this massive waterfall.
+Mist from the water rose into the air.
+I was soaking wet within minutes.

-Before me, the bulk of the mighty Iguazú River plummeted over this rocky, U‑shaped cliff into a deep and narrow canyon.
+Before me, the mighty Iguazú River plunged over a rocky, U-shaped cliff.
+Down into a deep and narrow canyon it fell.
 It was breathtaking.

-Like the river that feeds it, Iguazú Falls got its name from the indigenous Guaraní people.
+Iguazú Falls got its name from the Guaraní people.
 Its name means “great water.”
-That’s a fitting description because the amount of water the river carries over the falls is astounding.
+The water the river carries over the falls is astounding.

 Iguazú Falls is one of the largest waterfall systems in the world.
-It straddles the border of Argentina and Brazil and is almost 2.7 kilometers (1.7 miles) wide.
+It spans the border of Argentina and Brazil.
 During the rainy season, up to 275 different waterfalls can form.
-In the dry season, there are only 150.

 About two-thirds of the falls are on the Argentinian side of the river.
 I crossed the border into Brazil.
-For a good view, I raced up the churning river in a speedboat.
-The boat slowed at the foot of several waterfalls.
-Talk about a powerful shower!
+I raced up the churning river in a speedboat.
+The boat slowed at the foot of several waterfalls to give me a closer view.

-It’s hard to appreciate how spectacular something like this is until you have experienced it for yourself.
-When Eleanor Roosevelt visited the falls as first lady of the United States she supposedly said, “Poor Niagara.”
-Niagara Falls, which lies between the U.S. and Canada, is one of the world’s more impressive waterfall systems.
-But Iguazú Falls is almost twice as tall and more than twice as wide.
+It’s hard to appreciate the spectacular falls until you have seen them for yourself.
+Upon visiting the falls, a first lady of the United States, Eleanor Roosevelt, said, “Poor Niagara.”
+Niagara Falls, between the U.S. and Canada, is half as tall and half as wide.

-As seen from the air, the Devil’s Throat divides Argentina and Brazil.
+Seen from the air, Devil’s Throat divides Argentina and Brazil.

 trail to Devil’s Throat